Science & Spirituality

 The Window of Tolerance

-It is the zone where you can feel, think, and remain grounded at the same time.
+This is the zone where you can feel, think, and remain grounded at the same time.

 When you are within this window, emotions are manageable.